Tutorial: Configure BlueJeans for automatic user provisioning

 To configure automatic user provisioning for BlueJeans in Azure AD:

-Sign in to the Azure portal and browse to Azure Active Directory > Enterprise applications > All applications.
+Sign in to the Azure portal and select Enterprise Applications, select All applications, then select BlueJeans.

 Select the Provisioning tab.